- Federal Status: Threatened

 Conservation and Management

-The Panama City crayfish is protected as a State Species of Special Concern by Florida's Endangered and Threatened Species Rule.
+The Panama City crayfish is listed as Federally-designated Threatened under Florida's Endangered and Threatened Species Rule.